This quest for the best burger in Whistler was thoroughly researched and written by Clay “Dog” Dowling.

 # 1. Caramba: 49/50

 The Caramba Burger is transcendent.
-It scored a near perfect 49/50.
+It scored a near perfect 49/50, potentially making it the best burger in Whistler.
 With a housemade brioche bun, not one but two housemade patties, dripping with melted cheese, a secret sauce and arugula, this burger scored higher than any other burger in Whistler.
 And for good reason.